-Valve replacement via catheterization is gaining groundApril 7th, 2014 in Cardiology /
+Valve replacement via catheterization is gaining groundApril 7th, 2014 by Tracie White in Cardiology /

 When Maryann Casey battled breast cancer more than 30 years ago, her doctors warned that the radiation therapy could damage her heart.
 Still, she was caught off guard when, after an echocardiogram in 2012, she was diagnosed with severe aortic stenosis, a potentially fatal heart-valve disease.